0x26a/RUSB/README.md

 ## Warnings
 This code was written for learning purpose and may (SAFELY !) crash on some hardware.

+## Config

+In the `src/rconfig.rs` file you can enter the path of the EFI program you wish to launch at startup.

+Note that no target disk is actually specified, the program is looking for any volume that contains the path.

+Hence you must make sure that the path or the filename is unique enough.

 ## Run on QEMU

 You must first create a copy of your local firmware files (`OVMF_VARS.fd` & `OVMF_CODE.fd`) to the root of the project directory.
 Mine were located at `/usr/share/edk2/x64`.